CommonAccord/NL-Roz-Form-Rental-Folder/Original/RentalContractNL-ENG-Orig.md

 Why.Alt3.Ti=[option 3:]

-Why.Alt3.0.sec=Limited period of time to a maximum of two (2) years (for self-contained accommodation)/five (5) years (for non-self-contained accommodation) or less
+Why.Alt3.qqq=Limited period of time to a maximum of two (2) years (for self-contained accommodation)/five (5) years (for non-self-contained accommodation) or less

-Why.Alt3.1.sec=The parties opt for a short-term tenancy agreement [for a term of two (2) years or less pursuant to Article 7:271(1) of the Dutch Civil Code as it regards self-contained accommodation/for a term of five (5) years or less pursuant to Article 7:271(1) of the Dutch Civil Code as it regards non-self-contained accommodation*];
+Why.Alt3.1.Intro.Cl=The parties opt for a short-term tenancy agreement

+Why.Alt3.1.Alt1.sec={Why.Alt3.1.Intro.Cl} for a term of two (2) years or less pursuant to Article 7:271(1) of the Dutch Civil Code as it regards self-contained accommodation;

+Why.Alt3.1.Alt2.sec={Why.Alt3.1.Intro.Cl} for a term of five (5) years or less pursuant to Article 7:271(1) of the Dutch Civil Code as it regards non-self-contained accommodation;

+Why.Alt3.1.SecName=Why.Alt3.1

+Why.Alt3.1.=[G/Z/Alt/2]

 Why.Alt3.2.sec=If, after expiry of the limited period of time, the tenancy agreement is continued, the tenant will be entitled to security of tenure;